Vianney-VICTORIA/graphql-link/README.md

 ## Blocking points
 - The Client can not create dynamically a link, some improvement need to be done e.g add a schema directive
+- The Client can not get links orderby date.
+Need to implement helper function to sort that
 - Field Validation are not done.
 Need to code custom scalar type for some fields e.g Date / character limit / url parser

 ## Futur implementation